 There were no significant changes in the Company's internal controls or in other factors that could significantly affect these controls during the twelve months covered by this report or from the end of the reporting period to the date of this Proxy Statement.

-The Company has retained a consultant to assist in the documentation and testing of its internal controls over financial reporting required by Section 404 of the Sarbanes-Oxley Act of 2002.
+The Company has established a plan and has begun to document and test its internal controls over financial reporting required by Section 404 of the Sarbanes-Oxley Act of 2002.